holgergp/soccerReact/README.md

 Demo application to compare various client side mvc approaches.
 Using React.js For the time being start the dev-server using `npm start`

-If you want to test the application `npm test`

-I deploy the application in disted form, if you feel to dist the application yourself run `npm run dist`

 Access the webpage located at `http://localhost:8000/webpack-dev-server/`.
 But it should fire up automatically.

-A running version can be seen [here:](http://soccerreact.herokuapp.com/ )
+A running version can be seen [here:](http://soccerreact.herokuapp.com/ ).

+If you want to test the application `npm test`.

+I deploy the application in disted form, if you feel to dist the application yourself run `npm run dist`.

 I prepared four separate branches, that represent different stages in the development of this sample.